LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 </p>

 > In the architecture depicted above, three independent Chainlink oracle teams are showcased solely for illustrative purposes.
 In practice, any number and combination of independent Chainlink oracles can be employed.
 The flexibility in this arrangement is mainly motivated by considerations such as trust-minimization, reliability, and security budgets.
-> Additionally, each Chainlink oracle can (and should) utilize a different external data sources or API endpoints if at all possible.
+> Additionally, each Chainlink oracle can (and should) utilize a different external data source or API endpoint if at all possible.
 This provides decentralization at the external data source layer.
 For more on this topic, we recommend referring to Chainlink's article on [the 3 levels of aggregation for price feeds](https://blog.chain.link/levels-of-data-aggregation-in-chainlink-price-feeds/).

 The components of the decentralized data model include: